Species and range evolution in Amazonian amphibians

-Special focus: The salamander-eating fungus in Western Europe
+Special focus: The salamander-eating fungus 'Bsal' in Western Europe

 Collaboration: Biostationen Aachen & Düren, Frank Pasmans & An Martel, Ghent; Miguel Vences & Sebastian Steinfartz, Braunschweig; Jos Kielgast, Copenhagen; and others.

-Some years ago, a new amphibian skin fungus, Batrachochytrium salamandrivorans, was discovered in western Europe.
-It is lethal to many salamander and newt species (not to frogs and toads or caecilians), and our native amphibian fauna is at high risk of extinction.
-Our studies mainly focus on how the new fungus, which might have originated in Asia (where immune species have been found), spreads and how it affects populations in the wild.
+Some years ago, a new amphibian skin fungus, Batrachochytrium salamandrivorans (Bsal), was discovered in western Europe.
+It is lethal to many salamander and newt species (not so to frogs and toads or caecilians, as far as we know), and our native amphibian fauna is at high risk of extinction.
+Our studies mainly focus on how the new fungus, which might have originated in Asia (where asymptomatic species have been found), spreads and how it affects populations in the wild.
 In 2015, we have recorded it for the first time in Germany (see below: Spitzen-van der Sluijs et al. 2016).
+For some years now we have witnessed a significant spread of Bsal in parts of Germany along with dramatic declines in fire salamander (Salamandra salamandra) populations.
+Newts are also affected in the wild but apparently can cope better with the fungus.
 For more information see the informative webpage of RAVON and a film made by students from Trier University.

-Involved researchers: Michael Veith, Norman Wagner, Jos Kielgast, Dennis Rödder (past); and more.
+Involved researchers from our lab: Michael Veith, Norman Wagner, Jos Kielgast, Dennis Rödder (past), Stefan Lötters.

-Important publications: Feldmeier et al. (2016): Present and future high risk zones for the spreading lethal salamander chytrid fungus in its invasive range in Europe using bioclimate and weather extremes. — PLoS ONE, 11: e0165682 [online]
+Feldmeier et al. (2016): Present and future high risk zones for the spreading lethal salamander chytrid fungus in its invasive range in Europe using bioclimate and weather extremes. — PLoS ONE, 11: e0165682. [online]

 Spitzen-van der Sluijs, A. et al. (2016): Expanding distribution of lethal amphibian fungus Batrachochytrium salamandrivorans in Europe. — Emerging Infectious Diseases, 22: 1286-1288. [online]